Connecting with Jira

 When you have an extension, you can:

 - Track time in Jira issues using the timer.
-You will see others time too if they tracked hours here.
+You will see the time of the other members as well if they tracked hours here.

 - Set estimates on your issues and users who work on issues.